The New York State Board of Law Examiners ,Corporate Plaza, Building 3 – 254 Washington Avenue Extension Albany, NY 12203-5195

 Waiver Petition and Cure.
 The Board has no authority to waive any of the requirements of the Court Rules, such power being vested solely in the Court itself.
 Should you wish to petition the Court, under 22 NYCRR § 520.14, for a waiver of strict compliance with Court Rule 520.3 and for an order admitting you to the examination, your verified petition, in duplicate, should be addressed to the Clerk of the Court, Court of Appeals Hall, 20 Eagle Street, Albany, NY 12207.
 Should you have any questions concerning the petition process, you should visit the “Frequently Asked Questions” section of the Court’s website at http://www.courts.state.ny.us/ctapps/admattrnyfaq.htm.

 Proof of Compliance Required for Graduates of ABA Approved Law Schools.
-Applicants qualifying to sit for the bar examination under Section 520.3 must file with the Board a completed Certificate of Law School Attendance Form, together with the completed Specimen of Applicant’s Handwriting Form, no later than February 1st for the February exam and no later than June 15th for the July exam.
-The Law School Certificate of Attendance Form and the handwriting form that must be completed will be emailed to applicants after the application filing period has closed.
+Applicants qualifying to sit for the bar examination under Section 520.3 must file with the Board a completed Certificate of Law School Attendance Form no later than January 15 for the February exam and no later than June 15 for the July exam.
+The Law School Certificate of Attendance Form will be sent electronically to your law school to certify and return to the Board.

 Top of Page